 The Education Section within our Division of Emergency Medical Services is a full-service educational provider.
 Our continuing education programming is approved by the Texas Department of State Health Services and fulfills regulatory requirements.
-Additionally, we offer episodic and stand-alone courses for the communities that we serve as needed.
+Additionally, we offer episodic and stand-alone courses for the communities that we serve.
 Card courses (Advanced Cardiovascular Life Support, Pediatric Advanced Life Support, and/or Cardiopulmonary Resuscitation) can also be delivered.
 Our faculty and staff includes American Board of Emergency Medicine-boarded physicians and paramedic educators.

 Our education modules are written in a collegial manner with significant physician input.
-This includes collaboration with thought leaders outside of Emergency Medicine.
+This includes collaboration with leaders outside of Emergency Medicine.

 UT Southwestern Paramedic Faculty

 Our EMS Division has strong paramedic instructors.
 These instructors are true educators and have an extensive knowledge of emergency medicine.
 Most members have had significant and demonstrated contributions to EMS at the local, state, national, and international levels.
 Our faculty are responsible for the development of the Dallas County clinical practice guidelines.

 We provide education through many delivery methods.
 We deliver:

 - Card courses

 Additional educational offerings are provided.
 We regularly offer cadaver labs, ultrasound courses, difficult airway courses, and other topics of interest.
 These offerings can be delivered under a contractual arrangement or a la carte.